el-vida/NoisyNeuroSIM/README.md

 ### 2.2 - Modify NeuroSIM accordingly

 Now, we substitute the files "param.cpp" and "inference.py" with the ones that can be found in this repository.
 These have been modified according to the instructions in the manual and according to parameters which we fixed after discussion during my time as a student assistant at ICE.
-More details about these parameters can be found in the excel-file in this repository.
+More details about these parameters can be found in the excel-file "NeuroSIM presentation - tables.xlsx" in this repository, in the folder "Documents".

 ### 2.3 - Modify and Import the shell-script